0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 &sellAmount=4000000000000000000000           // Sell amount: 4000 (18 decimal)
 &buyToken=ETH                                // Buy ETH
-&takerAddress=0x3bA5De64E24Eea0E974393BeF8a047B58f961c08.   // Address that will make the trade &intentOnFilling=true                // Confirms to our MM that you intend to fill this order &skipValidation=true                // We suggest to set this parameter, if you do not want Swap API to simulate the trade &feeRecipient=0x46B5BC959e8A754c0256FFF73bF34A52Ad5CdfA9.   // Specifies the address that will receive affiliate fees specified (used if you choose to monetize your app)
+&takerAddress=0x3bA5De64E24Eea0E974393BeF8a047B58f961c08.   // Address that will make the trade &skipValidation=true                // We suggest to set this parameter, if you do not want Swap API to simulate the trade &feeRecipient=0x46B5BC959e8A754c0256FFF73bF34A52Ad5CdfA9.   // Specifies the address that will receive affiliate fees specified (used if you choose to monetize your app)
 &buyTokenPercentageFee=0.01        // pays a 1% fee denominated in WETH to `feeRecipient`